marianzange/iopanic/content/page/about.md

 Before joining TUM, I've co-founded several venture capital backed technology startups (the last one being ezeep).
 Besides studying and building software, I'm co-founder of Crashpad, a co-living and co-working community for climbers and technologists.

+Sometimes, I write some blog posts on this site and I try to keep my collection of curated papers/books up-to-date.

-If you want to learn more about my vita, feel free to check out my LinkedIn profile.
+If you want to learn more about my vita, feel free to check out my LinkedIn profile or just google my name.

 <b>You can email me at <a href="mailto:marian.zange@tum.de"><b>marian.zange@tum.de</b></a></b>